 To help fans tide over the wait for The Batman: Part II, the spinoff HBO Max original series The Penguin returns viewers to this cinematic iteration of Gotham City and its denizens.
 Colin Farrell reprises his role as Oswald Cobblepot, with the show reportedly taking place “one week” after the events of The Batman.
 With Carmine Falcone dead, there is an enormous power vacuum in Gotham’s sordid world of organized crime, with Cobblepot squaring off against Sofia Falcone for control of their city.
-Filming has begun in New York City, though no premiere window has currently been announced, with the planned spinoff slated to run for eight episodes.
+Filming started in New York City this March, and was subsequently put on indefinite hold due to the WGA strike in June.
+No premiere window has been announced for the show, with the planned spinoff slated to run for eight episodes.

 Untitled Arkham Asylum spinoff